Nubro24/KSP_Starship-kOS-Interface/HowToMakeACraftFile.md

     - HSR: set docking switch to 'docking port' / 'enabled'.
     - OLM: *tower.ks*, set docking switch to 'enabled'.
     - Booster: *booster.ks*, set docking switch to 'docking port' / 'enabled'.
-- Set fuel priority *for Ship* so it uses fuel in the following order: Main Tank (0) --> Tanker Module (-1) --> Header  (-2).
+- Set fuel priority *for Ship* so it uses fuel in the following order: Main Tank (0) --> Nose Tank (-1).
 - Ship Quick Disconnect: click 'Full Extension' button.
-- Mechazilla: set Target Extension to 6m (10.6 for RSS), and Target Angle to 8.4 degrees, set Pulley System to enabled.
+- Mechazilla: set Target Extension to 6m (10.6 for RSS), and Target Angle to ~8.5 degrees, set Pulley System to enabled.
 - Save the craft.

 - To share the .craft file between saves/users:
-    - Manually edit the .craft file and search for all instances of 'liquid fuel'/'Lqd Methane', then delete all adjacent resources (elecCharge, oxidizer, xenon, etc).
+    - Manually edit the .craft file and search for all instances of 'Oxidizer'/'liquid fuel'/'Lqd Methane', then delete all adjacent resources (elecCharge, oxidizer, xenon, etc).
 This is important to work across different fuels and planet sizes.

 That should be it.